Samin Gómez

-Samin Gómez Briceño (born 4 February 1992) is a former Venezuelan racing driver.
+Samin Gómez Briceño (born 4 February 1992) is a Venezuelan former racing driver.

 Career

 Karting

 Gómez started racing at the age of seven, racing in the Panamerican Championship, a series supported by the Commission Internationale de Karting (CIK) and the Fédération Internationale de l'Automobile (FIA).
 She moved to Europe for the 2007 season, taking part in the Formula Kart France series.

 Asian Formula Renault

 Starting in 2008, Gómez moved to single-seat open-wheel cars, making several guest appearances in the Asian Formula Renault Challenge throughout 2008 before moving onto a larger programme for the 2009 season.
 She contested the full 2010 season with Top Speed Racing, finishing third overall and taking three podium finishes at the Zhuhai International Circuit.

 Formula Pilota China

-In 2011, Gómez competed part-time in the Formula Pilota China series, replacing Robert Visoiu at Jenzer Motorsport.
+In 2011, Gómez competed part-time in the Formula Pilota China series, replacing Robert Vișoiu at Jenzer Motorsport.
 Gómez finished in the points in each of the six races she contested, including a podium finish at the Sepang International Circuit.